 ENTSOG currently has 44 members and of those members that responded to the questionnaire sent to them (and as shown in section 3), there are four Member States (comprising seven TSOs) where the tariff year for TSOs, DSOs and SSOs is from October to September.
-Again this would imply that should the tariff year be harmonised to this January - December instead, then this would impact the other 37 TSOs and the respective DSOs, NRAs and customers.
+Again this would imply that should the tariff year be harmonised to January - December instead, then this would impact the other 37 TSOs and the respective DSOs and NRAs.